GuidoFavara/MapHack-MOD-Diablo-II/README.md

 If you want you can see this [Readme in Spanish](https://github.com/GuidoFavara/MapHack-MOD-Diablo-II/blob/master/READMESPANISH.md)

-TODO: Improve the resolution of the images, upload gifs in operation, compilation guide
+TODO:Upload gifs in operation, compilation guide

 I have been making some improvements to the Open Source MapHack of [Slash Diablo](https://github.com/planqi/slashdiablo-maphack) that I think would be good for all users, this version comes to implement improvements and helps the user mainly to time to play tournaments and PVP